tc39/proposal-temporal/docs/duration.md

     - `roundingMode` (string): How to handle the remainder, if rounding.
       Valid values are `'halfExpand'`, `'ceil'`, `'trunc'`, and `'floor'`.
       The default is `'halfExpand'`.
-    - `relativeTo` (`Temporal.PlainDateTime`): The starting point to use when converting between years, months, weeks, and days.
+    - `relativeTo` (`Temporal.PlainDate`, `Temporal.ZonedDateTime`, or value convertible to one of those): The starting point to use when converting between years, months, weeks, and days.
-      It must be a `Temporal.PlainDateTime`, or a value that can be passed to `Temporal.PlainDateTime.from()`.

 **Returns:** a new `Temporal.Duration` object which is `duration`, rounded and/or balanced.